ljodal/SpotifyServer/README.md

 * `play` **_not implemented_**
 * `stop` **_not implemented_**

+## Metadata
+* `search <query>` Search for the given query.
+The result is a json object with three arrays; "artists", "albums", and "tracks", each containing up to 100 results.

 ### Responses
 Responses are given as utf-8 encoded json objects, terminated with <LR><LF>.
 The messages will always contain a `type` field.
 Example response from queueing a song:
 ```json